 Economic empowerment enables individuals to both control their economic situation and improve their economic status.
 Education, assets, and employment are essential for women to break the cycle of generational poverty.

-Women’s Mental Health & Wellbeing
+Women and Girls’ Mental Health & Wellbeing

-Women experiencing generational poverty need mental health care, and this need is one of the most overlooked areas for helping women improve their economic situation.
+Women experiencing generational poverty need mental health care, but this need is one of the most overlooked areas for helping women improve their economic situation.
 Women impacted by poverty are twice as likely to suffer from mental illness.
 Without access to necessary services, becoming economically self-sufficient becomes increasingly difficult.

 Workforce Development improves economic stability for women by improving their workforce skills.
 A well-educated, highly skilled workforce improves the economy and helps women break the cycle of generational poverty.